Graz The South, Austria Travel Guide

 Attending local festivals and shows nurtures artistic communities.

-If you wish to give charitably, give to trustworthy local charities or non-government organizations directly for maximum impact.
+If you wish to give charitably, donate to reputable local charities or non-governmental organizations directly for maximum impact.

 Conscious travel respects the environment and community, setting a positive example for future visitors.